-Both numbers top the 97% rating from the Surface Pro 7, while the 123% rating from the 12.9-inch iPad Pro is somewhere in between.
+Both numbers top the 97% rating from the Surface Pro 7, while the 123% rating from the 12.9-inch iPad Pro is somewhere in between, and the iPad Air 2020 hit 102.9%.
 That follows a pattern of Apple often going for more realistic color balance than Samsung's default options.

 In terms of brightness, the Galaxy Tab S7 is rated for up to 500 nits of brightness, and we got incredibly close, with our colorimeter recording a max brightness of 499 nits.
-The 559-nit iPad Pro gets even brighter, while the 395-nit Surface Pro is dimmer.
+The 559-nit iPad Pro gets even brighter, while the 440-nit iPad Air 2020 and 395-nit Surface Pro 7 are dimmer.

 The Galaxy Tab S7 has a smooth 120Hz display refresh rate (which the iPad Pro has and the Surface Pro does not), offering buttery smooth motion.
 To see it for myself, I enabled and disabled the setting (found in Settings > Display > Motion Smoothness) and watched as videos moved more smoothly and how text looked less pixelated when scrolling.

 Samsung Galaxy Tab S7 review: Performance

 The Qualcomm Snapdragon 865+ chip in the Tab S7 provided enough pep for multitasking, as I saw no lag (both in DeX mode and outside of it) when I split its screen between 12 Chrome tabs and a 1080p YouTube video.
 Spotify and Google Docs were running in the background, and both ran smoothly when I switched the active audio or went to take notes.